Emergency Services

 A 24/7 text service which aims to take you from a 'hot moment' to feeling calmer.
 It can offer help if you're experiencing a personal crisis, are unable to cope and need support.

+You can find further urgent mental health support options on the Student Wellbeing's Urgent Help pages.
 These support services are for those who might need urgent support.
 There are a wider range of services listed under each specific topic or in our full list of support services.

 There are two ways you can tell us what happened